ryantheerman/init-project/README.md

 ### How it Works
 #### Scripts
-The scripts assume you are already in a tmux session named claude-vm.
+The scripts assume you are already in a tmux session.
  - `project`: Initializes a new project.
 Prompts for a project name, then creates the project directory tree under workshop/projects, copies and modifies base files from init/skel, generates a project-specific ssh key pair, and builds the project container image.
 Exits with an error if the project already exists.
 On success, prints a tree of the newly created project.
  - `launch <project name>`: Spins up a project container in a new tmux window on the vm, or switches to the window if the project is already running.
 Handles container naming, container networking, and bind mounting of common config and project-specific files.
 The entrypoint starts a container-scoped tmux session and launches claude automatically.
  - <del>`switch`: A convenience wrapper around `launch`, intended to be invoked via the tmux command prompt rather than a shell.
 Requires a tmux command alias defined in your ~/.tmux.conf.
 The exact line is in the script's header comments.
 Once configured, you can type `launch` from the tmux command prompt and be prompted for a project name. `switch` handles the mechanics of running `launch` from within tmux.
 The actual window management behavior is the same as calling `launch` directly.</del>